wootencl/apidocs-v4/documentation/_eligibility.md

 Endpoint | HTTP Method | Description
 -------- | ----------- | -----------
 /eligibility/ | POST | Determine eligibility via an EDI 270 Request For Eligibility

+All eligibility requests must include a valid Provider NPI.
+Some trading partners require that the submitting provider’s NPI be registered or be a participating provider with that health plan to successfully check eligibility.
+When a request is made without a provider name and NPI, the PokitDok NPI and organization name will default in.
+It is important to note that the PokitDok NPI may not be accepted by all trading partners.

+The PokitDok eligibility endpoint allows you to request eligibility for specific service types.
+The service_type argument allows you to specify which particular service(s) you want to check eligibility for.
+If no service type is specified, the request will be made for general health benefits (health_benefit_plan_coverage).
+Please note that some trading partners may not support specific service type inquiries.
+A full listing of possible service_types values is included below.
+You can also request eligibility information for a specific CPT code, however not all trading partners support such requests.

 The /eligibility/ endpoint accepts the following parameters: